blugnu/unilog/README.md

 ### In a Module/Package (to Support `unilog`)

 1. Provide a mechanism for a `unilog.Logger` to be supplied for use by your module/package
-2. _OPTIONAL_: Export an enrichment function (to be manually registered by projects if they wish)
+2. _OPTIONAL_: Export any enrichment functions to be manually registered by projects
 3. _OPTIONAL_: Implement an `init()` function to auto-register any enrichment functions
 4. _OPTIONAL_: Add log enrichment data to `context` where appropriate and use `errorcontext` to return errors with context for enriched logging
-4. Write logs from your code using the supplied `Logger`
+5. Write logs from your code using the supplied `Logger`
     - initialise a `unilog.Entry` in any function wishing to emit a log using either `FromContext()` or `NewEntry()` on the `unilog.Logger` (depending on whether a context is accepted by or otherwise available to the function)
     - emit logs at the appropriate level using the `Entry` obtained

-    - Ensure that logs are **not written** if _no_ `Logger` is configured.  _Either_ ensure logging statements are condition _or_ initialise a default `unilog.Logger` using `unilog.Nul()`
+NOTE: You should ensure that logs are **not written** if _no_ `Logger` is configured.  _Either_ ensure that logging statements are conditional (tedious) _or_ initialise a default `unilog.Logger` using `unilog.Nul()`.
+Alternatively you may treat the lack of of a `Logger` as an error in any initialization provided by your module, requiring applications to explicitly configure any `Logger`, including `Nul()`.

 ### Implementing an Adapter

 1. Implement the `unilog.Adapter` interface
   - only 3 functions are required for an adapter
-  - the [unilog4logrus](https://github.com/unilog4logrus) adapter project provides a reference example, alongside the Nul and StdLog adapters implemented in the unilog package itself.
+  - the [unilog4logrus](https://github.com/unilog4logrus) adapter project provides a reference example, alongside the `Nul()` and `StdLog()` adapters implemented in the `unilog` package itself.
-2. _OPTIONAL_: provide an interface for any adapter specific configuration you wish to provide (the `Adapter` interface in [unilog4logrus](https://github.com/unilog4logrus) is an example).
+2. _OPTIONAL_: provide an interface for any adapter specific configuration you wish to provide (the `Adapter` interface in [unilog4logrus](https://github.com/blugnu/unilog4logrus) is an example).
 3. _OPTIONAL (but recommended)_: Provide a helper function named `Logger` that accepts a logger and any additional required params that configures an adapter and returns the result of `unilog.UsingAdapter()`